NLR-DevTeam/PayloadLib/README.md

 ## Supported Data Types

 > [!NOTE]
-> We do only support types that have their `PacketCodec`s.
+> We only support types with a `PacketCodec` in vanilla Minecraft.

 Please refer to [SerializationImpl.java](/core/src/main/java/top/nlrdev/payloadlib/serialization/SerializationImpl.java) for more details.